High Altitude Balloons

 Occasionally, local clubs (including RWK) launch their own high-altitude balloons with various payloads (cameras, radios, other instruments).
 These local launches are a great way to get experience with the balloon launch and recovery process, or just to participate in communicating and tracking the balloon progress as it ascends and then descends.

-In 2021, RWK launched a balloon with (among other things) a panoramic camera and a DMR radio configured as a timeslot repeater.
+In 2021, 2024, and 2025 RWK launched a balloon with (among other things) a panoramic camera and a DMR radio configured as a timeslot repeater.
 People were able to make QSOs from Houston to Oklahoma.

 RWK/PARK 2021 HAB Launch – View from 86,000 feet